dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dropdown/dropdown-info.md

 1. do not use this if you have only a few 'menu' options which could otherwise be shown such as tabs or buttons

-#### NB!

-_This pattern can be constructed in a number of ways to achieve a similar effect - from using the HTML 'select' element to custom building with divs, spans and javascript._
+**NB:** This pattern can be constructed in a number of ways to achieve a similar effect - from using the HTML 'select' element to custom building with divs, spans and javascript.

 ## Custom size